 A year prior to Lordi, Norwegian rock 'n' rollers Wig Wam competed with the catchy-as-crabs glam metal banger, In Your Dreams.
 "We would love to see rock 'n' roll conquer the Eurovision Song Contest," said singer Glam.
 "This is a contest of glam and who else than us are the best representatives of this kind of music?"
 Wig Wam would undergo an unlikely renaissance experience this year when their song Do Ya Wanna Taste It was used for the opening credits of James Gunn's Peacemaker.

 Iceland techno-punks Hatari mixed Rammstein-esque industrial metal with throbbing dance beats for their entry to 2019's event with Hatrið mun sigra.
 The performance was easily one of the most memorable of the year, looking more like something you might see while tripping (over) balls at Torture Garden than anything approaching your usual Eurovision fare.

 Directly translated, this band’s name means “steel concrete” – you can’t get any harder or heavier than that!
-The band wowed us with their heroic performance of epic proportions.
-As if Finland even needed to prove their metal worth anymore, they’ve churned out more pure metal Eurovision gold than the rest of the continent put together.
+This band wowed us with their heroic, galloping performance of Missä Miehet Ratsastaa at the finals in Belgrade in 2008.
+There must be something in the water in Finland; they’ve churned out more pure metal Eurovision gold than the rest of the continent put together!